SB-Chalmers/bt_python/book/introduction/getting_started.md

 ---

-## Python Versions
+# Python Versions

 There are two main versions:
 - **Python 2.x:** Legacy version, no longer maintained (But software like grasshopper and Rhino still use it).
 - **Python 3.x:** Actively developed and recommended for all new projects.

-Always use the latest Python 3.x version unless you have a specific reason to use Python 2 (Like grasshopper).
+ **Tip:** Always use the latest Python 3.x version unless you have a specific reason to use Python 2 (Like grasshopper).

 ---

-## Ways to Use Python
+# Ways to Use Python

 You can run Python code in several ways:
 - **Interactive Shell:** Type `python` in your terminal to execute code line by line.
 (This is the lightest way to do it - not reccomended)